m417z/ntdoc/descriptions/ntpulseevent.md

 ---

-Function sets event to signaled state, releases all (or one - dependly of `EVENT_TYPE`) waiting threads, and resets event to non-signaled state.
+Function sets event to signaled state, releases all (or one - depending on `EVENT_TYPE`) waiting threads, and resets event to non-signaled state.
 If they're no waiting threads, `NtPulseEvent` just clear event state.

 # Documented by